SeanKilleen/seankilleen.github.io/_posts/2020-02-16-how-to-set-up-a-new-windows-laptop-quickly-with-some-prep-and-tooling-beforehand.md

   - chocolatey
 date: '2020-02-16 15:46 -0500'
 ---
-I recently got a new laptop (which is incredible and which I'll do another post on shortly).
+I recently got a new laptop (which is incredible! and which I'll do another post on shortly.)
+Shout-out to my employer, [Excella](http://excella.com/), who picks up 80% of the cost of this machine.

-But I was very pleased this time at how quickly my new machine was able to become my main machine.
-In probably 1.5 hours, I was able to close my old laptop and haven't needed to open it since.
+I was very pleased this time at how quickly my new machine was able to become my main machine.
+In under 2 hours, I was able to close my old laptop and haven't needed to open it since.

 Here's how I made that happen.